skim5674/skim5674.github.io/_pages/about.md

 ---
 permalink: /
-title: "⚡ Soohwan Kim — Battery Cell Engineer"
+#title: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
+##⚡ Soohwan Kim — Battery Cell Engineer
 ---
 I’m a **battery cell engineer** specializing in **silicon-anode systems, cell testing, and electrochemical analysis**.